 Show up at Lamar Valley at dawn.
 That's it.
 Park at the pullouts near the Lamar Buffalo Ranch or Slough Creek.
 Look for the cluster of people with scopes — that's where the wolves are.

 Bring binoculars at minimum.
-A spotting scope changes the experience dramatically, but the wolf watchers are generous.
+A spotting scope changes the experience dramatically, and the wolf watchers are generous.
 Ask politely and someone will share their view.

 September and October are the best months — wolves are more active, visibility is good, and the valley is less crowded than summer.
 Winter is also excellent (Lamar is accessible year-round via the north entrance from Gardiner).